-Sometimes, all it takes are a few small changes to overhaul your life
+Sometimes, all it takes are a few small changes and tweaks to overhaul your life

 Every new year bids a clean slate for your health and fitness goals.
 It calls for a renewed sense of motivation, providing you with energy to keep up with resolutions.
 Our advice?
 Start with small, easy upkeeps in your diet and routine.
 In the long run, these little changes can bring monumental results to your lifestyle, fitness, and overall health.
-Here’s a roundup of easy tricks to keep you healthy this year.
+Here’s a roundup of easy tricks and tweaks to keep you healthy in the upcoming year.

 Say good morning to a more energized version of yourself with a glass of lemon water.
 Squeeze half of the fruit into a tall glass to pack in the vitamin C you need for the day.
 Drinking the mixture before starting the day will help boost immunity, keep you hydrated, and encourage proper digestion.

-Cram in a bit of time outdoors to get a dose of vitamin D. Medical Daily reports that increased exposure to the sun beckons a better night’s sleep.
+A tweak that crams in a bit of time outdoors as much as getting your dose of vitamin D. Medical Daily reports that increased exposure to the sun beckons a better night’s sleep.
 It also enhances your mood and lowers blood pressure.

 Can’t cut your relationship with coffee?
 Then steer clear of milk-based drinks.
 Opt for a simple cup of black coffee.
 It’s rich in antioxidants and low in fat and calories.
 Avoid late-night caffeine intake and take in around 200 and 300 milligrams of caffeine per day to gain optimum benefits.

 7. Take the physical route

 Park a few blocks away from the office, walk to work, or take the stairs.
 Another way to burn a few calories is by choosing an alternate route to get to work.
 These quick and simple exercises help keep your body in shape.

 8. Exercise… your mind